Shk-Haseeb/Keeper-Note-App/README.md

 # 📝 Keeper Note App

-A full stack MERN note taking app inspired by Google Keep.
+Developed and Deployed a full stack MERN note taking app.
 I built this to sharpen my React and Express skills, understand full stack integration, and gain hands on experience with real world deployment.
 ---

 ## 🚀 Live Demo